meezwhite/p5.grain/CONTRIBUTING.md

     git checkout -b <topic-branch-name>
     ```
 5. **Making changes**<br>
     * You'll want to make changes to `p5.grain.js` and test them against examples inside the `/examples` directory.
-However, changes you make to `p5.grain.js` won't be immediately available for the examples, as they are "standalone", meaning that they work independently, each using a local `p5.grain.core.js` version inside the `/lib` directory of the respective example.
+However, changes you make to `p5.grain.js` won't be immediately available for the examples, as they are "standalone", meaning that they work independently, each using a local `p5.grain.min.js` version inside the `/lib` directory of the respective example.
 Therefore, you should either:
         * temporarily change the `index.html` of the respective example to use `p5.grain.js` or
-        * run the npm build command for your OS to build and distribute a `p5.grain.core.js` version to every example which will include your changes.
+        * run the npm build command for your OS to build and distribute a `p5.grain.min.js` version to every example which will include your changes.
             * macOS: `npm run build:darwin`
             * Windows: currently unavailable, check out [Roadmap](#roadmap)
-    * Encapsulate any code parts (e.g. errors and warnings for development purposes) that should not be part of the core version within `/** @internal */` and `/** @end */` markers.
+    * Encapsulate any code parts (e.g. errors and warnings for development purposes) that should not be part of the minified version within `/** @internal */` and `/** @end */` markers.
 Everything encapsulated between these markers will be removed upon building p5.grain.
 Here is an example:
         ```js
         /** @internal */
-        this.#validateArguments('setup', arguments); // <-- will NOT be part of p5.grain.core.js
+        this.#validateArguments('setup', arguments); // <-- will NOT be part of p5.grain.min.js
         /** @end */
-        this.#myPrivateFunction(); // <-- will be part of p5.grain.core.js
+        this.#myPrivateFunction(); // <-- will be part of p5.grain.min.js
         ```
 6. **Testing and examples**
     * If it makes sense (e.g. you added a new technique), create a standalone example inside the `/examples` directory.